Sept. 8, 2025 - Freedomain Radio - Stefan Molyneux

 I mean, as I've said, like human beings, we can only meet and connect in reality.

-Like you don't have a relationship.
+Like, you don't have a relationship.

 That's the only place that you can meet.

-Um getting married in Dungeons and Dragons will not give you a child.
+Getting married in Dungeons and Dragons will not give you a child.

-And I think the amount of propaganda, uh generally through the media and government schools and so on, the amount of propaganda inflicted on people really isolates us.
+And I think the amount of propaganda, generally through the media and government schools and so on, the amount of propaganda inflicted on people really isolates us.

-People need to be isolated and separated, right?
+need to be isolated and separated.

 Someone says, as an entrepreneur, I'm certain you know the difference between working in the business versus on the business.